Counseling and Psychological Services Services

 CAPS provides off campus referrals to students for nutritional counseling, psychiatric evaluation, and off-campus therapy.
 Fees for off-campus appointments are the responsibility of the student.

 Navigating the process of securing treatment off campus can be confusing.
 To assist, we have created a PDF guide to help students select a provider, consider insurance options, and other related issues.
 This document is downloadable at the bottom of this page.
 Additionally, we are available to answer questions about referrals, as needed.
-Please our office staff if you are interested in a list of off-campus referrals.
+Please speak to our office staff if you are interested in a list of off-campus referrals.

 Common Obstacles to Off-campus Support, and Solutions